This post may contain affiliate links. See my disclosure policy.

 How to Make Tomato Bisque

-3. Roast the vegetables: Roast the vegetables in the preheated oven for 30 minutes, then flip the vegetables over and roast for an additional 20 minutes or until the vegetables are soft and slightly charred.
-Remove the caramelized vegetables from the oven.
-Set aside the garlic to cool.
+Roast the vegetables in a 400°F (205°C) oven for 30 minutes, then flip the vegetables over and roast for an additional 20 minutes or until the vegetables are soft and slightly caramelized.

-4. Simmer: Melt the butter in a medium-sized pot set over medium-high heat.
-Add the roasted vegetables and broth and bring to a simmer over high heat.
-As the soup heats to a simmer, gently squeeze the garlic directly into the pot.
-Simmer for 10 minutes.
+Melt the butter in a medium-sized pot set over medium-high heat.
+Add the roasted vegetables and broth and bring to a simmer.
+Gently squeeze the softened garlic cloves directly into the pot.

-5. Blend: Use a high-speed countertop blender or immersion blender to blend until smooth.
+Use a high-speed countertop blender or immersion blender to blend until smooth.
 Remove from heat.
 Optional: Strain the pureed soup through a fine mesh strainer for the silkiest bisque possible.

-7. Blend again (optional): If you’ve added fresh basil or would like a smoother finish, blend the soup again until the desired consistency is reached.
+- Optional: If you’ve added fresh basil or would like a smoother finish, blend the soup again until the desired consistency is reached.

 Serving Ideas